ContextLab/cs-for-psych/slides/README.md

 **Start here!**  The materials for each module below are organized sequentially.
 Work your way from module to module (and from top to bottom within each module).
 Take notes on questions, comments, concerns, etc. so that you can bring them up for discussion during our class meetings.
 Several items are marked as optional; they may be skipped if desired, but they are included for students who wish to gain additional exposure to the material.

 - [Welcome message](https://youtu.be/UjHUfUCpTQU)
+- [Lecture 1 recording (W21)](https://youtu.be/XPsoY9R7dVs): orientation, overview, and "the sandwich exercise"
 - [Fostering a programming mindset](https://github.com/ContextLab/cs-for-psych/blob/master/slides/module_0/programming_mindset.md)

 ## Module 1: Course setup and Python basics